Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

         ...

+  ---

 - ### 6.2.
 Implementation Constraints

   #### 6.2.1. **Solution - #1**

     - **S1.A.
 Rates Payment System**

-        * Accessing existing database and making alterations to help secure / create user accounts.
+        1. Accessing existing database and making alterations to help secure / create user accounts.

-        * Residents support of the changing system may need some encouragement as the median age of residents are above the age of 40 so their acceptance of a technology based approach may be lower than the latter.
+        2. Residents support of the changing system may need some encouragement as the median age of residents are above the age of 40 so their acceptance of a technology based approach may be lower than the latter.

-        * Potential time constraints of implementing such a system may impact our ability to deliver all requirements.
+        3. Potential time constraints of implementing such a system may impact our ability to deliver all requirements.

       ---

     - **S1.B.
 Events & Community News**

-        * The ability for local businesses to utilise the platform without engaging the shire may decrease its effectiveness.
+        1. The ability for local businesses to utilise the platform without engaging the shire may decrease its effectiveness.

-        * Implementing a support enquiry platform may increase the number of emails received by Shire administration staff.
+        2. Implementing a support enquiry platform may increase the number of emails received by Shire administration staff.

-        * Those less likely to adopt a technology based approach may not use the application if the process is too complex.
+        3. Those less likely to adopt a technology based approach may not use the application if the process is too complex.

       ---

     - **S1.C.
 Emergency Alerts & Broadcasts**

-       * Phasing out of the current TIMS broadcast service will require a timely approach for residents to adopt the new system.
+       1. Phasing out of the current TIMS broadcast service will require a timely approach for residents to adopt the new system.

-       * Time constraints may effect our ability to implement the service, given the overall  scope of the project, testing requirements.
+       2. Time constraints may effect our ability to implement the service, given the overall  scope of the project, testing requirements.

+       3. Effectiveness of the Emergency Alert broadcasts from within 'black-spot' areas is still unknown.

   #### 6.2.2. **Solution - #2**